 What is Probate?

-Short answer is the legal procedure that occurs after the death of your loved one to provide proof to their will.
+The short answer is the legal procedure that occurs after the death of your loved one to provide proof of their will.

 What Happens During Probate?